 Thankfully, I realized this as I was fishing for my wallet and slipped it into our checked luggage.
 Otherwise I may have had to go through “added security measures” for my foreign white powdery substance that certainly did not look like vanilla powder to the average individual.

-1 cup freshly squeezed orange juice (2 large naval oranges)
+3/4 cup freshly squeezed orange juice (about 2 large naval oranges)

 powdered sugar (for decorating)

-Preheat the oven to 350 F and grease a 9″ cake pan (I used a springform pan).
+Preheat the oven to 350 F and grease a 9″ cake pan.

-Gently fold in 1/3 of the egg whites, followed by 1/3 of the flour mixture.
-Repeat two times until the batter is just combined, being sure not to overmix.
+Use a spatula to fold half of the egg whites into the batter, followed by the remaining flour mixture.
+Fold in the remaining egg whites until the batter is just combined, being sure not to overmix.
 Stir a foil-wrapped coin into the batter and pour everything into the prepared pan.

 Dust with powdered sugar as desired.